 2: Be active on social networks

 According to Simon Kemp, people spend 1/7 of their time awake on social media.

-Moreover, the total number of social media users has almost doubled from 2014 to 2019–in just five short years.
+Moreover, the total number of social media users doubled from 2014 to 2019–in just five short years.

 In other words, social networks are some of the best places to find new readers for your blog.